-- Non-compliance of Chapter XVII-B of the Act attracts severe financial costs (interest, late fee and penalty).
-It also entails disallowance of expenditure on which TDS not paid (under section 40(a) /40(ia) of the Act) until the said amount is actually deposited in the Government treasury leading to outflow on account of Self-Assessment tax or non-filing of Tax Returns due to nonpayment of Self-Assessment tax. - Even after depositing the TDS along with the applicable interest, late fee and penalty levied by the Tax Authoritis, the Act empowers Tax Authorities to initiate prosecution proceedings under section 276B of the Act for delayed payment of TDS.
-Of late, a number of prosecution cases have been launched against assessees who have delayed TDS compliances. - In terms of the CBDT Circular No. 24/2019 dated 9-9-2019, no prosecution under section 276B is to be initiated where non-payment of TDS amount is INR 25 Lakhs or below and the delay is less than 60 days from the due date. - In other cases where prosecution can be initiated, the taxpayer has an option to compound the offences at any time before or after the initiation of the proceedings in accordance with the extant guidelines dated 14 June 2019 issued by the CBDT [285/08/2014-IT (Inv.V)/147].
+- 3. Non-compliance of Chapter XVII-B of the Act attracts severe consequences including interest, late fee, penalty and even prosecution in hands of payer in case of failure to deduct or deposit tax at source, as the case may be.
+It also entails disallowance of expenditure on which TDS is not paid (under section 40(a) /40(ia) of the Act) until the said amount is actually deposited in the Government treasury leading to increased outflow on account of higher self-assessment tax or non-filling of tax returns due to non-payment of self-assessment tax. - 4.
+Even after depositing the TDS along with the applicable interest, late fee and penalty levied by the Tax Authorities, the Act empowers Tax Authorities to initiate prosecution proceedings under section 276B of the Act for delayed payment of TDS.
+Of late, several prosecution cases have been launched against assessees who have made delayed TDS deposits. - 5.
+In terms of the Central Board of Direct Taxes ("CBDT") Circular No. 24/2019 dated 9-9-2019, no prosecution under section 276B is to be initiated where non-payment of TDS amount is INR 25 Lakhs or below and the delay is less than 60 days from the due date. - In other cases where prosecution can be initiated, the taxpayer has an option to compound the offences at any time before or after the initiation of the prosecution proceedings in accordance with the extant guidelines dated 14 June 2019 issued by the CBDT [285/08/2014-IT (Inv.V)/147].